iced-rs/rfcs/text/0000-focus-and-metadata .md

 > Explaining the feature largely in terms of examples.

+The `ElementAttributes` API will an agreed structure that internal systems and other widgets can interface with.
+At this time I am not considering custom, or data-* attributes.

 ### Example

 The `ElementAttributes` holds a prescribed set of properties that can be used to determine the focus order of the element.
 The `ElementAttributes` also holds a `focusable` property that can be used to determine if the element is focusable or not.